 This guide is designed to help get you to and from Salento by bus…

 Bogota to Salento Bus (or Salento to Bogata)

-To get to Salento from Bogota, travellers need to transit either via Armenia or Pereira as, at this stage, there are no direct connections.
+To get from Bogota to Salento by bus, travellers need to transit either via Armenia or Pereira as, at this stage, there are no direct connections.
 The journey is easy going, even with minimal Spanish, so don’t be put off making the journey.

-Buses depart frequently from Terminal De Transporte Salitre and tickets are readily available to purchase, even if you’re looking to depart on the next bus.
+Buses depart frequently from Terminal De Transporte Salitre in Bogota and tickets are readily available to purchase, even if you’re looking to depart on the next bus.

 Given the option, we’d suggest you stick it out in the main lines rather than being pulled off to the side – you’ll end up with on a larger, more comfortable bus and will be assured of your departure time.